EatPrayCode/club-members/README.md

 ## About the application

 This application is a demo, created as a portfolio project to demonstrate to employers how I design and code.
-I am providing as open source so anyone can use all or portions of the code, but I actually expect to act more as a learning tool.
+I am providing it as open source so anyone can use all or portions of the code, but I actually expect to act more as a learning tool.
 This application demonstrates the use of several technologies and techniques such as: